Proven Courtroom Advocates · Offices in Toronto, Huntsville and Bowmanville

 Yes.

-An owner or occupier of a property can be liability for personal injury arises from their failure to take reasonable care to avoid such injuries.
+An owner or occupier of a property can be liable for personal injury arising from their failure to take reasonable care to avoid such injuries.
 It does not matter whether it was public or private property.

 Contact a lawyer now to request a consultation on whether you may have a claim for personal injury arising from an injury on a property.